tracypineda/bzon/README.md

-# bamazon!
+# bamazon

 ## Welcome to Bamazon!
-This is an Amazon-like storefront built with MySQL and Node.js.
+This is an Amazon-like storefront built with Javascript and Node.js.

-Within the customer portal, you can view the inventory, choose an item you'd like to purchase along with the quantity, and voila!
-Transaction complete!
+Within the customer portal, you can view the inventory, choose an item you'd like to purchase along with the quantity, and the transaction complete.
 However, if we do not have enough of the selected item in stock deeming us unable to fulfill your purchase, the transaction will not go through.